 - In the build stage, we will install all dependencies for a Symfony project.
 It will give us a .zip bundle almost ready to be deployed.
 The purpose of the build stage is to reduce deployment time on Dev/UAT server.

-- During build step enter name, select CodeBuild as build provider, select region and Input Artifact.
-Input Artifact is produced by the Source step and provided as input to build stage.
+- During the build, step enters the name, select CodeBuild as build provider, select region, and Input Artifact.
+Input Artifact is produced by the Source step and provided as input to the build stage.

 - Click on Create Project button to create a new CodeBuild project.
-You can see steps to create the project below in the CodeBuild section.
+You can see steps to develop the project below in the CodeBuild section.

-- You can enter the name of Output Artifact which will be used as input for the next step.
+- You can enter the Output Artifact name, which will be used as input for the next step.

-- CodeBuild is a managed service, so an instance will start, get the source code and build it according to commands we write in buildspec.yml (details below), create a .zip file of source and copy it to S3.
+- CodeBuild is a managed service, so an instance will start, get the source code, build it according to commands we write in buildspec.yml (details below), create a .zip file of source, and copy it to S3.

 - For those who have not used AWS managed service before, this instance will not be visible in the EC2 console.
 It will start, do its job and terminate.
 You can’t see or connect to it like a regular EC2 instance.

 - When you are done with the build step, the third and last stage is Deploy.
 Select Elastic Beanstalk as the provider and select your region.

 - Select the input artifact, which is essentially the output artifact from the build step.